 Atrial fibrillation is the most common type of abnormal heart rhythm.
-Erratic electrical impulses start in the upper chambers of the heart (atria), which affect the normal electrical pathway through the rest of the heart.
+During atrial fibrillation, erratic electrical impulses start in the upper chambers of the heart (atria), which affect the normal electrical pathway through the rest of the heart.
 The heart beats too fast, resulting in a lower blood flow to the body and a higher risk for clots, stroke or heart failure.
 Proper treatment reduces the risk for serious problems.

 The University of Chicago Approach

 At the University of Chicago Medicine, our team of electrophysiologists, cardiac surgeons, cardiac nurses and other heart care specialists provide the full spectrum of diagnostic and treatment options for people with atrial fibrillation.
 Our heart experts regularly care for people who have complex arrhythmias or co-existing heart or medical conditions.